Winter is coming, but the winter months don’t have to mean your home has to be dreary and void of life.

 6. Erica carnea (Springwood Pink)

-This plant is part of the winter-flowering heather family.
+This plant, also known as winter heath, is part of the winter-flowering heather family.
 It is an evergreen that loves to soak up the sun.

 It is one of the best plants for the winter, requires low maintenance, and produces lovely pink and purple flowers in the winter months.